umilab/umi-md-gtk-theme/README.md

                                Note 2: For GNOME 3.24, use --with-gnome-version=3.22
                                (this works for now, the build system will be improved in the future)

-After the installation is complete the theme can be activated with `gnome-tweak-tool` or a similar program by selecting `UMI-ArcD`, `UMI-ArcD-Darker` or `UMI-ArcD-Dark` as Window/GTK+ theme and `UMI-ArcD` or `UMI-ArcD-Dark` as GNOME Shell/Cinnamon theme.
+After the installation is complete the theme can be activated with `gnome-tweak-tool` or a similar program by selecting `UMI-MD`, `UMI-MD-Darker` or `UMI-MD-Dark` as Window/GTK+ theme and `UMI-MD` or `UMI-MD-Dark` as GNOME Shell/Cinnamon theme.

-If the `--disable-transparency` option was used, the theme will be installed as `UMI-ArcD-solid`, `UMI-ArcD-Darker-solid` and `UMI-ArcD-Dark-solid`.
+If the `--disable-transparency` option was used, the theme will be installed as `UMI-MD-solid`, `UMI-MD-Darker-solid` and `UMI-MD-Dark-solid`.

 ## Uninstall